la2050/archive/_organizations/thank-you-for-coming.md

    Jennifer June Strawn/Superstition & Sustenance: "Reportedly, superstitious belief is on the rise in modern society, neck-and-neck, it seems, with an ever-widening faith in scientific fact.
 The purpose of this project is to examine the mechanism of superstition, its role in our private and public lives, and its relevance.
-As sensitive creatures vulnerable to the harsh realities of the world we live in, superstition, as a complicated system of smoke-and-mirrorsâ€”regardless of its actual efficacyâ€”is necessary to our survival as a species.
+As sensitive creatures vulnerable to the harsh realities of the world we live in, superstition, as a complicated system of smoke-and-mirrors—regardless of its actual efficacy—is necessary to our survival as a species.
 Through the scope of whimsy, play, and humor, my mission is to present superstition in the form of food and food-for-thought."

    Japanther/69Â¢ Only: "In our research, we found that a nickel in 1930 is valued, coincidentally, at 69Â¢ today.
 But while automats used to provide public dignity for pennies on the dollar, in 2013, questions about value, quality and service are still highly contended.
 Our intention in creating a 69Â¢ Only store is to provide a place where people can eat and hang out affordably in LA.
-Weâ€™re challenging ourselves to fully consider the costs and value of things that are too-often omitted in the conversation: labor, modern manufacturing processes, etc. It is without a doubt that we will need to rely on creative resource gathering, careful proportioning, DIY processes, and the generosity of friends and strangers to realize a 69Â¢ Only store."
+We’re challenging ourselves to fully consider the costs and value of things that are too-often omitted in the conversation: labor, modern manufacturing processes, etc. It is without a doubt that we will need to rely on creative resource gathering, careful proportioning, DIY processes, and the generosity of friends and strangers to realize a 69Â¢ Only store."
 areas_impacted: ''
 project_ids: '5102082'
 title: Thank You For Coming